isomerpages/moe-asrjc/_open-house-2025/Academic Curriculum.md

 <p><strong>Geography</strong>
 </p>
 <p>Dive into the study of places, people, and their interconnected relationships.
 Ready to explore the world with us at ASR?
-Click the link for insights into Geography, answers to frequently asked questions, and our perspective on the crucial question: Why Geography?</p>
+Click the video for insights into Geography, answers to frequently asked questions, and our perspective on the crucial question: Why Geography?</p>
 <div class="iframe-wrapper">